 The skin barrier is one of the most frequently discussed topics in dermatology and cosmetology today, and for good reason.
-Its condition determines whether the skin is comfortable, resilient, and well-hydrated, or, quite the opposite: burning, stinging, reacting with irritation, and "not retaining" moisture.
-In recent years, snail mucus has become increasingly popular in the context of skin barrier regeneration.
-Can it actually support the hydrolipid barrier?
-How does it work, and when does it make sense in skincare?
-We investigate this based on biological mechanisms and dermatological research.
+Its condition determines whether the skin is comfortable, resilient, and well-hydrated, or, on the contrary: stings, tingles, reacts with irritation, and "doesn't retain" moisture.
+In recent years, snail mucus has increasingly appeared in the context of skin barrier regeneration.
+Can it truly support the hydrolipid barrier?
+How does it work and when does it make sense in skincare?
+We examine this based on biological mechanisms and dermatological research.

-- Why is it easy to damage the skin barrier?
+- Why is the skin barrier easily damaged?

-- Hydrolipid barrier and TEWL - what happens when the skin loses its tightness
+- Hydrolipid barrier and TEWL - what happens when the skin loses its integrity?

-- How snail slime affects the skin barrier - mechanisms of action
+- How snail mucus affects the skin barrier - mechanisms of action

 - Snail mucus and barrier regeneration after irritation

-- Snail slime and ceramides - are they the same?
+- Snail mucus and ceramides - are they the same?

-- What kind of skin is snail slime best for?
+- For which skin type is snail mucus best suited?

 - Questions